sinaatalay/RenderCV/docs/index.md

 RenderCV engine's focus is to provide these three features:

-- **Content-first approach:** CV writers should be able to focus on the content instead of worrying about the formatting.
+- **Content-first approach:** Users should be able to focus on the content instead of worrying about the formatting.
-- **A mechanism to version-control a CV's content and design separately:** The content and design are version-controlled as a source code completely separately.
+- **A mechanism to version-control a CV's content and design separately:** The content and design of a CV are separate issues and they should be treated separately.
-- **Robustness:** A robust system that always delivers a PDF if there aren't any errors.
-If there are errors, it provides clear explanations and solutions.
+- **Robustness:** A PDF should be delivered if there aren't any errors.
+If errors exist, they should be clearly explained along with solutions.

 It takes a YAML file that looks like this: